 1. Digitize all your receipts with a receipt scanner

-As you may know from experience, it’s overwhelming to sit down at tax time with a pile of crumpled receipts on your kitchen table.
+As we all know, it’s overwhelming to sit down at tax time with a pile of crumpled receipts on your kitchen table.

 It can be difficult to identify which receipt goes with which expense (especially if you have personal and business purchases on the same receipt), not to mention that ink fades and receipts get harder to read over time.